 An introduction to contemporary mathematics for students of science, social science and the liberal arts.
 Topics may include: sets and deductive reasoning, inductive reasoning, logic, counting techniques, social choice and decision making, management science and the nature of geometry-growth and symmetry.
 Applications are considered throughout.
 A TI-83+ or TI-84+ graphing calculator is required.
 Class: 3 hours per week.
-Prerequisites: "C" or better in MAT 138 or placement by mathematics assessment test, and "C" or better in ENG 101.
+Prerequisites: "C" or better in MAT 138 or MAT 139 or placement by mathematics assessment test, and eligibility for ENG 093.
 (Fa,Sp) 3 credits